fisadev/chip-install/README.rst

 -1 Flashing latest version
 --------------------------

-Just go to http://flash.getchip.com/ and follow the wizard.
-You will need a paperclip.
+Connect the FEL and a GROUND pin of the C.H.I.P (for example, with a paperclip).
+Connect the C.H.I.P its micro USB port to a USB port of your Linux machine.

+In the Linux machine:
+   Clone https://github.com/Thore-Krug/Flash-CHIP.git to clone this repository. cd into the location where you stored this repository. run sudo chmod +x Flash.sh run ./Flash.sh
+   Select the version you want to install.
+   Wait until the installation finishes.
+   Enjoy!

 0 First boot
 ------------

 Connect the chip (with no paperclip bridge), wait for the heartbeat (led), and then find out which tty it is.
-Could be helpfull to list ``/dev/tty*`` before and after connection, to compare the lists.
+Could be helpfull to run ``ls /dev/tty* | sort`` before and after connection, to compare the lists.

 It usually is ``/dev/ttyACM0``.

 .. code-block::

-    screen /dev/ttyACM0 115200
+    sudo screen /dev/ttyACM0 115200

 (usr: chip, pwd: chip)